barn2plugins/document-library-lite/readme.txt

 * Built-in ‘Document Library’ page which automatically lists all your downloads.
 * `[doc_library]` shortcode for added flexibility.
 * List documents in a table with sortable columns.
+* Choice of 6 styles for your document download links including buttons, download icons, file type icons, and text.
+* Optional lazy load setting to list unlimited documents with no performance limitations.
 * Instant AJAX search box to find documents more quickly.
 * 'Search on click' feature to filter the WordPress file manager by clicking on a document category.
 * Display the number of documents in the table, and allow users to change this number.